mod-audio/hvcc-plugins/README.md

 Change `moddwarf` to `modduo` or `modduox` if applicable.

-After building, you can directly push the bundle into a MOD unit over USB by running:
+After building, you can directly push the plugin bundles into a MOD unit over USB by running:

 ```sh
 make modpush